-One-Stop Career Resource Center
+One-Stop Career Center Murphy Campus

-The West Georgia Technical College One-Stop Career Resource Center, located on the Murphy Campus, assists the economic well-being of our community workforce by serving as a focal point for a wide range of services for employers, WGTC students, graduates, and other job seekers through an integrated system of employment, training, and educational resources.
-The Career Resource Center provides a means of connecting job seekers and employers.
+The West Georgia Technical College One-Stop Career Center, located on the Murphy Campus, assists the economic well-being of our community workforce by serving as a focal point for a wide range of services for employers, WGTC students, graduates, and other job seekers through an integrated system of employment, training, and educational resources.
+The Career Center provides a means of connecting job seekers and employers.

-WGTC, the core funding provider, has implemented continual funding efforts with collaborative state agency resource providers such as the Georgia Department of Labor, Vocational Rehabilitation and state service providers with the Technical College System of Georgia Special Services and WIA Program services for the economically disadvantaged and dislocated workers.
+WGTC, the core funding provider, has implemented continual funding efforts with collaborative state agency resource providers such as the Georgia Department of Labor, Vocational Rehabilitation along with the Technical College System of Georgia Special Services and WIA Program services for the economically disadvantaged and dislocated workers.

-The Career Resource Center is a way of reinventing government services so that employers and job seekers can receive better, more comprehensive service in one place, without having to navigate through a bureaucratic maze of programs and services.
+The Career Center is a way of providing government services so that employers and job seekers can receive better, more comprehensive service in one place, without having to navigate through a bureaucratic maze of programs and services.

-Career development resources include access to copy machines, fax machines, computer/LaserJet printer connectivity, internet access, the Workforce Library Center, the WinWay resume program, and O\NET Interest Profiler.
+Career development resources include access to copy machines, fax machines, computers, printers, internet access, WGTC JobWeb, the WinWay resume program, and ONET.